 We present a solution to the adaptive ramp building problem as a particular example of a distributed construction task in unstructured terrain.
-The problem is to design a deposition and motion strategy that allows reach an arbitrary goal position, despite irregularly shaped obstacles.
+The problem is to design a deposition and motion strategy that allows robots starting from an arbitrary position to reach a goal, despite irregularly shaped obstacles.
 Robots can sense the goal direction, move on partially built structures, and deposit amorphous materials to make non-climbable structures climbable.
-Adaptive ramp building is an example of how amorphous construction materials can be used to create robust behavior and also provides a primitive behavior for solving more complex tasks.
-The remainder of this section presents mathematical models for continuous structures, amorphous depositions, and climbable structures.
+The adaptive ramp building example shows how amorphous, noisy (see Sec.
+4.1) construction materials can be used to create robust behavior and also provides a useful primitive behavior for solving more complex tasks.
+The remainder of this section presents a mathematical model for continuous structures, amorphous depositions, and climbable structures.